talqadi7/CoverLetterGenerator/README.md

 # Automated Cover Letter Generator

-This repository contains an Automated Cover Letter Generator, a tool that I've created for my portfolio to aid my job search.
+This project produces personalized cover letters based on the input of company name, job position, and job description.
+Leveraging a unique combination of document loaders, embeddings, and streaming server-sent events, it delivers a real-time, user-friendly experience while maintaining precise formatting and high-quality content.
 The generator is built with Python, utilizing the Flask web framework, LangChain, and OpenAI.
 It allows you to input a company name, job title, and job description, and then generates a professional, targeted cover letter that uses your resume (required), sample of cover letter (optional), and any other information.

 ## Features
 - Web-based UI for user-friendly experience.